| | |

 The Part Nobody Wants to Say Out Loud

-You’re usually dealing with products that are priced higher than what people are used to paying.
+You may be dealing with products that are priced higher than what people are used to paying.
 That makes every conversation harder than it needs to be.
+You may also be expected to stay active through monthly purchases, tools, events, samples, or other recurring costs.

 Why It Feels Like You’re Spinning Your Wheels